 - Hired and non-owned auto liability coverage.
 This provides liability coverage for bodily injuries or property damage that occurs due to your employees driving for work purposes.

 - Lost key insurance.
-If you provide any in-home services, this covers your business in the event that a client’s house key is lost.
+If you provide any in-home services, this covers your business in the event a client’s house key is lost.

 - Worker’s compensation insurance.
-This often mandatory insurance protects your employees and business in the event that an employee is injured at work.
+This often mandatory insurance protects your employees and business in the event an employee is injured at work.

 Depending on your business, you may want to invest in additional coverage to best fit your needs.